top of page

 You can calculate what a business is worth using a number of generally accepted business valuation methods.
 The choice of the methods to be used depends upon the specific business being valued.

-For example, a young start-up has little historic track record.
-Income-based valuation methods such as the Discounted Cash Flow are an excellent choice to value such companies since they require future business earnings forecast and risk assessment.
+For example, an early-stage start-up has little historic track record.
+Income-based valuation methods such as the Discounted Cash Flows are an excellent choice to value such companies since they require future business earnings forecast and risk assessment.
+However, the results obtained from this method are as good as the assumptions.
+Therefore, these are better fit for informed users.

-For a well-established company, the value of business goodwill may be considerable.
-In this situation, the Capitalization of Earnings valuation method may be advisable.
+For a well-established and stable company, the value of business goodwill may be considerable.
+In this situation, the Capitalization of Earnings method may be advisable.

 If your business is in the industry where similar companies are traded often, you may decide to use market-based valuation methods.
 These methods let you estimate your business worth by comparing the actual selling prices and financial performance of similar sold businesses.